dotm/text-battle-system/README.md

 ## TODO

-- Make affectedRoundsLeft correct and clean up when effects should be applied (currently inconsistent)
+- Make affectedRoundsLeft correct and clean up when effects should be applied (currently inconsistent).
 - use Enum for abilities and inventory items key.
+- make outcomes more detailed (?)

 ## Run in Local